JallRex/100DaysOfCode/README.md

 # 100DaysOfCode

-###My 100 days of code in "this" repo includes 40+ projects with JS, CSS and HTML.
+### My 100 days of code in "this" repo includes 40+ projects with JS, CSS and HTML.

- *Parts of the projects will have pre-made css and boilerplate html as it's focused on JS*
+ *MOST of the projects will have pre-made css and boilerplate html as it's focused on JS* (atleast P 1-15)

 ### Project ideas:
 *https://www.freecodecamp.org/news/javascript-projects-for-beginners/*